pythonic-fp.fptools API¶

 Class instance delays the executable of a function where

-with its argument at a later time.first argument
+Lazy(f, arg)constructs an object that can evaluate the Callablefwith its argument at a later time.first argument

-is the argument to be passed tof
+arg: ~Dis the argument to be passed tofwhere the type

-type of the argument types tof
+~Dis thetupletype of the argument types tof

 function is evaluated when the

-method is calledresult is cached unless
+evalmethod is calledresult is cached unless

-returns True in Boolean context if evaluated
+pureis set toFalsereturns True in Boolean context if evaluated

 Usually use case is to make a function “non-strict” by passing some of its arguments wrapped in Lazy instances.